masc-ucsc/docs/docs/pyrope/07-typesystem.md

 compile error is generated.

 `import` allows specialized libraries per subproject.
-For example xx/yy/zz can use a different library version than xx/bb/cc if the library is provided by yy, or use a default one from the xx directory.
+For example, xx/yy/zz can use a different library version than xx/bb/cc if the library is provided by yy, or use a default one from the xx directory.